EBIvariation/vcf-validator/README.md

 ## Download

 We recommend using the [latest release](https://github.com/EBIvariation/vcf-validator/releases) for the most stable experience using vcf-validator.
 Along with the release notes, you will find the executables `vcf_validator` and `vcf_debugulator`, which will allow you to validate and fix VCF files.
+Currently we provide executables for Linux and macOS.

 ## Run